0100101101011010/food/foodventures/_posts/2019-02-03-what-i-ate-chilly-february.md

 Another avocado recipe since I need to use them up!
 This one uses *raw* avocado (yay) as the sauce for a macaroni salad.
 It's been so long since I've eaten a pasta salad so I'm actually really excited about this.
 It looks so colourful and healthy.

-ALso I think this is the first time in years that I've had to boil pasta... isn't that weird?
-I forgot about how much pasta foams in the pot, or how long it actually takes to become al dente.
+I think this is the first time in years that I've had to boil macaroni pasta... isn't that weird?
+I forgot about how much it foams in the pot, or how long it actually takes to become al dente.
+I'm terrified of overcooking pasta, so I took one out to taste so often that I probably ingested like five half-raw pieces lol.

 ## Thursday: Apple Cinnamon Overnight Oats and Savoury Oatmeal